pkwagner/yasdi2mqtt/README.md

 | LOG_LEVEL              | *Optional*<br><br>Set `0` to enable debug output                                                                                              | 0                         |

 ## Output format
-`yasdi2mqtt` will publish a json payload via mqtt in the given update interval (channel `$MQTT_TOPIC_PREFIX/<device_sn>`).
+`yasdi2mqtt` will publish a json payload via MQTT in the given update interval (channel `$MQTT_TOPIC_PREFIX/<device_sn>`).
 Messages will be sent for each inverter individually and have the following format:
 ```json
 {"sn":000,"time":1586608779,"values": {
    "Iac":12580,